LeeCampbell/HdrHistogram.NET/README.md

 The official Java, C, and C# implementations of HdrHistogram can be found at https://github.com/HdrHistogram/HdrHistogram

 ##Why would I use it?
-You would use it to record latency for large number of measurements.
+You would use it to record response time for large number of measurements.

-Often when measuring latency recordings, one could make the common mistake of reporting on the mean value or the 90th percentile.
+Often when measuring response times, one could make the common mistake of reporting on the mean value or the 90th percentile.
 Gil Tene (the original author of the Java HdrHistogram) illustrates in numerous presentations (such as [here](http://www.infoq.com/presentations/latency-pitfalls) and [here](https://www.youtube.com/watch?v=9MKY4KypBzg)) on why this is a mistake.
 Instead you want to collect all of the data and then be able to report your measurements across the range of measurements.

 ##How would I use it?
-Generally you want to be able to record at the finest accuracy the latency of a given function of your software.
+Generally you want to be able to record at the finest accuracy the response-time of a given function of your software.
 To do this code might look something like this

 ### Declare the Histogram